Prag8855/aab/content/guides/german-health-insurance.md

 ### 5. Pay every month

 If you have public health insurance, you pay out of your paycheck every month.
 If you have private health insurance or you are self-employed, you pay by [bank transfer](/glossary/SEPA-Überweisung) or [direct debit authorisation](/glossary/SEPA-Lastschriftmandat).[^35]

+When you are self-employed, the cost of public health insurance is based on your *estimated* income.
+It's adjusted every year.
+If you paid too much, you get money back.
+If you did not pay enough, you must make an extra payment.[^21]

 ## What to do next